pnxtech/hydra-router/README.md

 **Listing routes: /v1/router/list/routes**

 Used to display a list of registered routes.
-Notice that the Hydra-Router (itself a service!) display's its own API.
+Notice that the Hydra-Router, itself a service, display's its own API.

 ```javascript
 {